A unified framework for equation discovery and dynamic prediction of hysteretic systems: Acknowledgments

 \section{Acknowledgments}

-The authors would like to express their sincere gratitude to Prof. Satish Nagarajaiah at Rice University for generously sharing the experimental data of SDOF yielding structure that made this research possible.
-The authors wish to express their gratitude for the financial support received from Guangdong Provincial Fund - Special Innovation Project (2024KTSCX038); Research Grants Council of Hong Kong through the Research Impact Fund (R5006-23); the Guangdong Provincial Key Lab of Integrated Communication, Sensing and Computation for Ubiquitous Internet of Things (No. 2023B1212010007).
+The authors would like to express their sincere gratitude to Prof.~Satish Nagarajaiah at Rice University for generously sharing the SDOF experimental structure data that made this research possible.
+The authors wish to express their gratitude for the financial support received from {Guangdong Provincial Fund - Special Innovation Project} ({2024KTSCX038}); {Research Grants Council of Hong Kong through the Research Impact Fund} ({R5006-23}); {Guangdong Provincial Key Lab of Integrated Communication, Sensing} and {Computation for Ubiquitous Internet of Things} (No. {2023B1212010007}); {Natural Science Foundation of Guangdong Province, China} (General Fund; Grant No. {2026A1515011629}).